 As your trip comes to an end, round out your fall foliage adventure in Nantasket Beach.
 The atmospheric peninsula has a fascinating maritime past and a track record for drawing in hoards of city slickers during the summer months.
 Don’t miss your chance to cosy up in one of the local haunts as you tuck into the local specialities of traditional clam chowder or New England lobster.

-If you can see yourself becoming a leaf peeper next autumn… we can help.
-If you’re looking to experience all of these autumnal New England destinations, our New England in the Fall tour will take you there.
-And you won’t have to do any of the driving - promise.
+If you’re looking to experience all of these autumnal New England destinations, the New England in the Fall holiday will take you there.
+Relax - you won’t need to do any of the driving.